show_page.php1 : ev01.jpg

 Signalment (JPC #1848505): 14-day-old Duroc pig

 HISTORY: Suckling pigs and sows were sick.
-Only the suckling pigs died following a disease characterized by anorexia, depression, diarrhea or constipation, and staggering gait.
+Only the suckling pigs died following a disease characterized by anorexia, depression, diarrhea or constipation, and staggering gait

-HISTOPATHOLOGIC DESCRIPTION: Adrenal gland: Affecting 10% of the section, including the cortex, medulla, and the corticomedullary junction, are multifocal to coalescing areas of lytic necrosis up to 500 um in diameter characterized by loss of normal architecture with replacement by eosinophilic cellular and karyorrhectic debris.
-On the periphery of the necrotic foci, occasional cortical cells and fewer chromaffin cells contain 2-6 um, round to oval, eosinophilic, intranuclear viral inclusion bodies which marginate the chromatin.
+HISTOPATHOLOGIC DESCRIPTION: Adrenal gland: Affecting 10% of the section, including the cortex, medulla, and the corticomedullary junction, are multifocal to coalescing areas of lytic necrosis up to 500 µm in diameter characterized by loss of normal architecture with replacement by eosinophilic cellular and karyorrhectic debris.
+On the periphery of the necrotic foci, occasional cortical cells and fewer chromaffin cells contain 2-6 µm, round to oval, eosinophilic, intranuclear viral inclusion bodies which marginate the chromatin.
 There is scattered single cell death characterized by cells that are shrunken and hypereosinophilic with pyknotic nuclei.
-There are few viable and degenerate neutrophils scattered within the cortex, minimal multifocal hemorrhage, fibrin, and edema, and rare mitotic figures within the zona glomerulosa.
+There are few viable and necrotic neutrophils scattered within the cortex, minimal multifocal hemorrhage, fibrin, and edema, and rare mitotic figures within the zona glomerulosa.

 MORPHOLOGIC DIAGNOSIS: 1.
 Adrenal gland: Adrenalitis, necrotizing, acute, multifocal, random, moderate, with eosinophilic intranuclear viral inclusion bodies, Duroc, porcine.

-1. Eye, cornea and bulbar conjunctiva: Keratoconjunctivitis, necrosuppurative, acute, diffuse, with corneal edema and vascularization.
+2. Eye, cornea and bulbar conjunctiva: Keratoconjunctivitis, necrosuppurative, acute, diffuse, with corneal edema and vascularization.

 ETIOLOGIC DIAGNOSIS: Alphaherpesviral adrenal necrosis